CambridgeEngineering/PartIA-Computing-Lent-doc/objectives_assessment.rst

 .. rubric:: Code

-- Programs should execute without error
+#.
+Programs should execute without error.

-- Interfaces should conform to the specification in the :ref:`Deliverables`
+#.
+Interfaces should conform to the specification in the
+   :ref:`Deliverables`.

-- Programs should be correct
+#.
+Programs should be correct.

-- Clarity and structure of the implementations
+#.
+Clarity and structure of the implementations.

-- Appropriate re-use of functions
+#.
+Appropriate re-use of functions.

 .. rubric:: Documentation and process

-- Documentation of the library (both docstrings and comments in the code)
+#.
+Documentation of the library (both docstrings and comments in the
+   code).

-- Unit tests
+#.
+Unit tests.

-- Effective use of version control (commits of small steps with clear messages)
+#.
+Effective use of version control (commits of small steps with clear
+   messages).

-- Balance of work within the team (as shown by the Git log)
+#.
+Balance of work within the team (as shown by the Git log).

-- Use of continuous integration
+#.
+Use of continuous integration.